JMcInerneyLab/groot/docs/troubleshooting.rst

 Screen goes black, images or windows disappear
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Groot has been coded for multiple platforms, however, one or more settings may need changing for your particular platform.
+`Groot`:t: has been coded for multiple platforms, however, one or more settings may need changing
+for your particular platform.

 * In the GUI, go to *Windows* -> *Preferences* and change the following settings:
     * Set the *MDI mode* to **basic**.
     * Set *OpenGL* **off**
     * Set *shared contexts* **off**.
     * Turn the inbuilt browser **off**
-* Restart GROOT
+* Restart `Groot`:t:

 ----------------------------------------------------------------------------------------------------